Venus (Shocking Blue song): Initial response

 Jerry Smith of the Music Week magazine considered Bananarama's cover as a "lively version" of the original song, "catchy enough for minor success" but "lacking substance" with its SAW production.
 Michael Pilgrim of Record Mirror was not enthusiastic, wondering why the Bananaramas needed to record another song, describing it like this: "There's beefy DOA-style hi-NRG electronics, the odd male vocal and at one point the girls go 'Wooaarrlll!'".
 In a review published in Smash Hits, Martin Degville and Neal X of Sigue Sigue Sputnik criticized this cover version, saying about Bananarama that "they've destroyed it" and "They're completely boring and they've got boring hair".

 Impact and legacy

 In 2014, Matt Dunn of WhatCulture ranked the song number five in his "15 unforgettable Stock Aitken Waterman singles" list, describing it as a "timeless classic of 80s synth pop, an instantly recognisable foot-tapping gem", while underlining the "provocative video and all its fire, sexy choreography, coffin dancing and red patent-leather devil outfits".
 In 2021, British magazine Classic Pop ranked "Venus" number two in their list of "Top 40 Stock Aitken Waterman songs".
 In 2023, Tom Eames of Smooth Radio ranked the song number two in his "Bananarama's 10 greatest songs, ranked" list.
 In 2025, Classic Pop ranked it number 10 in their list of "Top 20 Cover Versions of the 80s".
+The same year, Thomas Edward of Smooth Radio ranked the song sixth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".